-During our trip to the database bear in mind that we are in the brush of the Extbase-Framework - an area you wouldn't enter without travelling experience or a travel guide.
-Later you will use the Query-Object to create your own requests.
-If you are not interested in the background of the data storage, but trust that extbase will take care about this, you can skip this trip (chapter), or come back later.
-You will receive a free travel coupon then.
+During our trip to the database bear in mind that we are in the brush of the Extbase Framework - an area you wouldn't enter without travelling experience or a travel guide.
+Later you will use the Query Object to create your own requests.
+If you are not interested in the background of the data storage, but trust that extbase will take care about this, you can skip this chapter.

 BlogRepository creates a

 Query object is mostly abstracted

 from the physical storage - normally a relational database.
 It does not contain